-Ready or not – how to discover and deliver the best investor in you?
-Many people question if they are investors, and many feel they don’t have the knowledge or the funds available to them to get started.
+Ready or not – how to discover and deliver the best Investor in you?
+Many questions if they are investors, and many feel they don’t have the knowledge or funds to get started.

-The moment you start to earn a paycheque in both the US and Canada, the employer deducts amounts from your earnings.
+When you earn a paycheque in the US and Canada, the employer deducts amounts from your earnings.
 Part of these deductions goes to the federal government to fund old age security or a government-paid pension when you hit a certain age.
 So you are an investor whether you like it, think it, or do it; the government invests on your behalf for your golden years (retirement).

 Your Role as An Investor

 There is a lot of debate on many types of investors.
 But, first, you are either an institutional investor, someone who is a professional and, for the most part, manages other people’s or companies money.

 The second Investor is an individual investor, where you are an active investor or a passive investor of your money.